woodslab/bacteriocin_search/README.md

 #### Step 1: Trim shortreads
 Short read data is trimmed with trimmomatic .
 Parameters are indicated in the config.yaml.
 New data are deposted in a new directory 01_trimmed_shortread
+#### Step 1a: Trim longreads
+(For hybrid assembly) Long read data is trimmed with porechop .
+Parameters are indicated in the config.yaml.
+New data are deposted in a new directory 01_trimmed_longread
 #### Step 2: Assemble shortreads
-Shor read data is assembled using Unicycler.
+Short read data is assembled using Unicycler.
 Parameters are indicated in the config.yaml.
 New data are deposted in a new directory 02_assembly
+#### Step 2a: Hyrbid assembly
+(For hybrid assembly) Short read and long read data is assembled using Unicycler.
+Parameters are indicated in the config.yaml.
+New data are deposted in a new directory 02_hybrid_assembly
 #### Step 3: Index and annotate assemblies
 Assemblies are annotated using Prokka.
 New data are deposited in a new directory 03_indexed_anno_reference.
 #### Step 4: Identify MLST